ssalinas24/encore-ui/guides/testing.md

 But if you do want to run the tests, feel free to run them by themselves to populate a fresh copy of screenshots locally:

 ```
+cd utils/rx-page-objects/
 npm install snappit-mocha-protractor
 ./node_modules/.bin/protractor protractor.visual.regression.conf.js
 ```

 This is useful only for experimenting with what your screenshots look like *on your current operating system*, at *your current resolution*, and your *specific version of your browser*!
 This is why it is recommended that you refrain from running these tests locally.
 They are designed to run on one machine and one machine only, to ensure that any visual regressions are triggered by visual changes, and not differences in hardware or software.

+Note, that there are detailed install instructions for `snappit-mocha-protractor` [ocated on its wiki page](https://github.com/rackerlabs/snappit-mocha-protractor/wiki#introduction)

 ### Triggering Visual Regression Runs on Travis

-In order to get a visual regression to run against your PR, **you must push your pull request directly to the remote repository located at `rackerlabs/encore-ui`, and not a fork**.
-Travis CI will not expose encrypted environment variables to forks that request a build from Travis (this prevents attackers from dumping your encrypted variables to console via a pull request).
+In order to get a visual regression to run against your PR, **you must push your pull request directly to the remote repository located at `rackerlabs/encore-ui`, and not a fork**. codeship.io will not run its tests against pull requests originating from forks.

 Visual regressions include posting an reference link from a pull request in the encore-ui-screenshots repository to the current pull request.
 It looks like this: